Mariusz Duda/Steven Wilson

 Kramer adds a touch of Mellotron to the proceedings, if only just, with a brief, echoed-to-hell flute part at the end of closer Sept Bonnes Raisons.
 Very faux-'50s, very Gallic.

 River of Love

-Sally Dworsky might be best-known for providing singing voices for several high-profile animated characters, not least someone in The Lion King (no, I don't know; you don't think I watch this crap, do you?), although she's recorded with a couple of bands and released a solo album, 2007's Boxes.
+Sally Dworsky might be best-known for providing singing voices for several high-profile animated characters, not least someone in The Lion King (no, I don't know; you don't think I watch this crap, do you?), although she's recorded with a couple of bands, not least Uma and released a solo album, 2007's Boxes.
 While, in many ways, it's a pretty standard female singer-songwriter-with-a-touch-of-country record, Dworsky's songs elevate it above the usual, at their best on the opening title track and the countryish Breaking.

 Patrick Warren plays Chamberlin, with distinctly Chambyesque strings on Slow, Save You and Changing Everything and strings and flutes on Sweetest Days.
 I've heard more dynamic albums of this type, but then, I've heard vastly worse, too.